ddc-java-10/android-project-proposal-Curtis19-99/docs/index.md

 ---
-title: Freestyle Rap (ill think of something more interesting later)
+title: Freestyle Rhyme
-description: A rhyme generator for when you're freestyling
+description: A rhyme generator to help your freestyling.
 layout: default
 ---